 We’ve talked a lot about the employer’s responsibility to their employees, but your employees also have responsibilities.
 For instance, they need to submit their W-4 forms in a timely fashion and to the right department.
 If they want direct deposit, they need to give you correct bank information.
 And they’re in charge of setting their tax withholding percentage—not you.

-Most of these financial responsibilities seem obvious, but make them clear by putting them in the employee handbook.
-And yes, you should consider creating an employee handbook, even if you have only three or four employees; while creating one isn’t legally required, doing so can keep you out of legal trouble if an employee doesn’t follow through on their financial responsibilities.
+Most of these financial responsibilities seem obvious, but make them clear by putting them in an employee handbook.
+And yes, you should consider creating an employee handbook, even if you have only three or four employees.
+Creating one isn’t legally required, but doing so can keep you out of legal trouble if an employee doesn’t follow through on their financial responsibilities.

 Employees also need clear expectations about when they’ll be paid, how much will be deducted from their paychecks for benefits like insurance, and whether they can work overtime or not.
-Payroll should be as transparent as possible: make sure each employee knows how to submit hours and what to do if they spot a problem.
+Payroll should be as transparent as possible.
+Make sure each employee knows how to submit hours and what to do if they spot a problem with their pay.
 Again, an employee handbook is an excellent place to store this information.

 Assessing your payroll system’s efficiency might seem like an unnecessary chore that just takes time away from your day-to-day operations.
-But the half day it takes to audit the system and find pain points or weaknesses will pay off later in saved time and a payroll solution that perfectly suits your business.
+But the half day it takes to audit the system and find pain points or weaknesses will pay off later when you have a payroll solution that perfectly suits your business.

 Payroll is complicated.
-It’s stressful.
-But it’s totally, completely manageable—taxes included.
-Whether you opt for software over an accounting department or hire a CPA instead of outsourcing, payroll can be done efficiently, effectively, and to everyone’s satisfaction.
-Even the IRS’s.
+It can be stressful.
+But it’s totally, completely manageable—even the payroll taxes.
+Whether you opt for software over an accounting department or hire a CPA instead of outsourcing, you can run payroll efficiently, effectively, and to everyone’s satisfaction—even when it comes to the IRS.

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.